Zairth/holbertonschool-shell/basics/README.md

-The script based on 7-movethatfile is used to move a file from the tmp directory to another directory The script named 8-firstdelete is used to delete the file "betty" The script named 9-firstdirdelation is used to delete the directory 'my first directory'
+The script based on 7-movethatfile is used to move a file from the tmp directory to another directory The script named 8-firstdelete is used to delete the file "betty" The script named 9-firstdirdelation is used to delete the directory 'my first directory' The script named 10-back is used to move from a path to the previous one